f14-bertolotti/shacpp/rebuttal.md

 > why not using the full VMAS suite?

-The VMAS suite is fairly extensive offering 21 different enviroments.
-A full evualtion of this enviroments even with a small degree of statistical significance would require thousands of runs.
-Therefore, we limited ourself to the 4 mentioned enviromens which we believe to be representative of the whole suite.
+The VMAS suite is fairly extensive offering 21 different environments.
+A full evaluation of this environments even with a small degree of statistical significance would require thousands of runs.
+Therefore, we limited ourselves to the 4 mentioned environment which we believe to be representative of the whole suite.
 We will update Sect.A to offer more insight on this choice.

 > The most convincing evaluation would be in comparison to exactly the settings from the original SHAC paper

 We understand the author point of view.
 In this revision, we mainly focused on a multi-agent evaluation.
-We believe that an evaluation with respect to some original enviroment would be valuable.
+We believe that an evaluation with respect to some original environment would be valuable.
 We will work towards this direction for the next revision.
 [Ci penso io a questo]

 > Omitted references